Black-hole evaporation for cosmological observers

 Vaidya-de Sitter spacetime describes an asymptotically de Sitter and dynamical black hole, taking into account the backreaction of photons being accreted or emitted radially.
-Its line element, in outgoing Eddington-Finkelstein coordinates, is given by
+Its line element, in~outgoing Eddington-Finkelstein coordinates, is given by

-in which ${a = \sqrt{\nicefrac{3}{\Lambda}}}$ with $\Lambda$ a positive cosmological constant.
+in which ${a = \sqrt{\nicefrac{3}{\Lambda}}}$ with $\Lambda$ a positive cosmological~constant.

 The dynamics of a black hole due to its evaporation can be described by the mass function $M$ of the retarded time coordinate $u$ \citep{hiscock1981modelsII}.
-On the other hand, considering cosmological black holes, such as primordial ones, it is important to be able to measure the evolution of their mass with respect to a cosmic time.
-This means that it is necessary to compare the Eddington-Finkelstein time coordinate with the cosmological time, which is measured by observers that are comoving with the expansion of the Universe.

-However, these observers are typically defined in homogeneous and isotropic spacetimes, and the presence of a black hole causes a perturbation on this scenario.
-Our procedure is to first determine a set of cosmological observers in pure de Sitter space, and extend their world lines to Vaidya-de Sitter.
+On~the other hand, considering cosmological black holes, such as primordial ones, it is important to be able to measure the evolution of their mass with respect to a cosmic time.
+This requires comparing the Eddington-Finkelstein time coordinate with the cosmological time, which is measured by observers that are comoving with the expansion of the Universe.
+However, these observers are typically defined in homogeneous and isotropic spacetimes, and~the presence of a black hole changes this scenario.
+Our procedure involves first determining a set of cosmological observers in pure de Sitter space, extending their world lines to Vaidya-de~Sitter.